No vacation plans yet? You will definitely love to join the Lava experience in the Canary Islands…

-Lava Charter offers different cruise plans that cover the best of the Canary Islands.
-They have one-week, two-week, and the three-week cruises.
+Lava Charter offers different cruise plans for a sailing holiday that cover the best of the Canary Islands.
+They have one-week, two-week, and three-week cruises.
 Here you will read more about the one-week cruise since it is perfect for the upcoming spring holidays!

 Starting from Sunday, the one-week cruise plan is the following:

 - Sunday, Day 1: Your trip start from Marina Lanzarote to La Graciosa anchoring Playa Francesa.

 - Monday, Day 2: The second day you will go for a short drive to La Graciosa’s harbor where you can appreciate the view and relax for a while.